JackGrence/flexible-jekyll/_posts/2019-09-04-Redpwn-CTF-2019-ascent-to-kernel-land-Writeup.md

 * The command length is limited.
 * The "\>\>" redirector can't append the content to the file.
-* No any wget or nc in this os.
+* No any wget or nc in this OS.

 Finally, `(cat file; echo -n \x00) > file` works for me!